SimPilotAdamT/JavaCollection/README.md

 * ### JAR File
 	1. Select the latest release from https://github.com/SimPilotAdamT/ALevelCSPractice/releases/ and download the JAR File.
 	2. Run the JAR file from `cmd.exe` or the Linux Terminal.
+## Changelog
+* 0.1 @ 08/09/2020: Initial release; only method compares 2 numbers and returns which one is larger.<br>
+* 0.1.1 @ 09/09/2020: Added validation for user inputs; allows user to input 2 numbers which are equal.<br>
+* 0.1.2 @ 10/09/2020: Reorganizes methods; actually uses the java.lang.Math class.<br>
+* 0.2 @ 11/09/2020: Removed the java.lang.math class as it caused a bug in NumberComparer; created a menu for use when there are more modules of actions within this program.<br>
+* 0.2.0.1 @ 12/09/2020: Made sca1 a private and constant class variable; made the non-main methods (isNumeric and NumberComparer) private methods.<br><br>
+* 0.2.0.2 @ 14/09/2020: Made programming a slight bit more time efficient.